The Weirdest Law in Every State

 Imitation butter cannot be called butter or described with the words “butter,” “creamery,” or “dairy,” nor can you market it with images of dairy cows.
 It must be marketed as “oleomargarine.”
 Iowa does not tolerate Fake Butter.

 No swimming or wading in public fountains in Wichita.
 Sorry, kids.
-Make those summer memories elsewhere -- someplace with fewer municipal restrictions.
+Make those summer memories elsewhere.

 It's unlawful to sell those dyed baby chicks you see around Easter, unless of course you… sell them in groups of six or more.

-You can’t order goods or services for someone who doesn’t know to expect said goods or services -- like ordering someone a surprise pizza.
-This one had me a bit shook because I’ve done this before.
-This is a nice thing to do!
-Also, don’t steal any crayfish while you’re in Louisiana.
+You can’t order goods or services for someone who doesn’t know to expect said goods or services—like ordering someone a surprise pizza.
+This one had me a bit shook because I’ve done this before, and am not ready to be considered a criminal in the Bayou State.

-While there’s no specific law against taking a lion to the movies in Maryland (this does not, presumably, mean that one is allowed to take lions to movies), there is one against using any profanity while driving.
+Got road rage?
+Well, keep it PG.
+Here, you're not allowed to utter any profanity while driving.
 Or, more specifically, while “near any street, sidewalk or highway within the hearing of persons passing by, upon or along such street, sidewalk, or highway.”
-So no profanity while driving.
+So no profanity while driving, even if some nogoodnik cuts you off on the hecking expressway.

-You can’t give alcohol to a hospital patient if they’ve been hospitalized for something alcohol-related -- unless it’s been prescribed by a doctor.
+You can’t give alcohol to a hospital patient if they’ve been hospitalized for something alcohol-related—unless it’s been prescribed by a (particularly awesome) doctor.
 Same thing goes for drugs.

 Hope you’re not traveling through the state by train, because you’ll need to do that sober.
 If you want to be tipsy on a train, you’ll just have to wait till you’re back in some other state that cares less about these things.

-I suppose it’s best for your health in the long run, but in Nebraska you cannot purchase a cocktail that mixes liquor and beer.
-Drink them separately like the rest of the nerds.
+I suppose it’s best for your health in the long run, but in Nebraska, you cannot purchase a cocktail that mixes liquor and beer.
+2012 cocktail trends clearly have no place in the Cornhusker State.

 If you’ve ever been skiing or snowboarding, you know that it’s a weird tradition in lots of places to throw Mardi Gras-style beads or similar festive litter from the chairlift into nearby trees.
 Sit that out in Nevada; it’s illegal to throw anything from a chairlift here.